ovinc/imgseries/README.md

 This software is a computer program whose purpose is to provide tools for inspection and analysis of image sequences
-(either as individual files or as stacks).
+(either as individual files or as stacks including videos).

 This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
 You can  use,